BrennoDom/InchwormRobot/readme.md

 This, is the official workspace for "Escalador" Project.
-This place will be TODO list for the project
+This place will be TODO list for the project.
+To compile, you must have ROS2 humble installed on PC.